OmenMon/omenmon.github.io/config.md

 A [Boolean value](#boolean) that defaults to **false**.

-If set to **true**, when the application is started in GUI mode, automatically:
+If set to **true**, once the application is started in GUI mode, automatically:

 * Enable or disable automatic start-up when a user logs on, depending on the value of the [AutoStartup](#autostartup) setting
 * Set the [GPU power level](/cli#gpu) to the value of [GpuPowerDefault](#gpupowerdefault)
 * Start the [fan program](#fan-programs) named in [FanProgramDefault](#fanprogramdefault)
+* Switch the [fan program](#fan-programs) to the one named in [FanProgramDefaultAlt](#fanprogramdefaultalt) whenever the system loses AC power, and switch it back when AC power is restored

 This setting can be changed from the GUI context menu: [Settings](/gui#menu-settings) → [Apply Settings on Startup](/gui#apply-settings-on-startup)